Last Updated: 30th November 2020

 In common with most other websites we use website analytics software which collects data about how people use our website.
 However, this is anonymised and cannot be traced back to you.
 We use this to help make sure our web servers are working well and to see which parts of our websites are most/least popular.
 This helps us to improve the overall user experience.

-As mentioned in the Data Code section of the BAFTA Membership Codes (subject to approval of revised codes at the AGM on 4th June 2018), we will collect and process personal data for the purpose of handling complaints made to BAFTA about any of its members.
+As mentioned in the Data Code section of the BAFTA Membership Codes, we will collect and process personal data for the purpose of handling complaints made to BAFTA about any of its members.
 This data will be stored with additional security safeguards and will be accessible to just a small number of staff with responsibility for handling complaints.

 3. Who is responsible for my data?